revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- If you want to make a python script executable on unix it will met two conditons
+- If you want to make a python script executable on Unix, it will meet two conditions.
    - The script file’s mode must be executable
    - The first line must begin with a hash(#).
 An example of this will be: #!/usr/local/bin/python